American Axle & Manufacturing Holdings Inc. (AXL) poses a Brand-New Opportunity for Investors with beta value of 2.28 - News Daemon

 American Axle & Manufacturing Holdings Inc. (AXL) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Auto Parts industry.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the American Axle & Manufacturing Holdings Inc. industry.
 American Axle & Manufacturing Holdings Inc.’s current insider ownership accounts for 2.97%, in contrast to 98.40% institutional ownership.
 According to the most recent insider trade that took place on Mar 01, this organization’s VP & General Counsel sold 29,533 shares at the rate of 9.00, making the entire transaction reach 265,797 in total value, affecting insider ownership by 104,621.
 Preceding that transaction, on Feb 22, Company’s President Forging sold 59,265 for 9.00, making the whole transaction’s value amount to 533,385.
 This particular insider is now the holder of 297,435 in total.

 American Axle & Manufacturing Holdings Inc. (AXL) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 3/30/2023, the company posted -$0.01 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.06) by $0.05.
+Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted -$0.01 earnings per share (EPS) during the time that was better the consensus figure (set at -$0.06) by $0.05.
 This company achieved a net margin of +1.06 while generating a return on equity of 11.35.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.17 per share during the current fiscal year.

 American Axle & Manufacturing Holdings Inc.’s EPS increase for this current 12-month fiscal period is 967.50% and is forecasted to reach 0.85 in the upcoming year.
 Considering the longer run, market analysts have predicted that Company’s EPS will increase by 24.70% through the next 5 years, which can be compared against the -29.30% growth it accomplished over the previous five years trading on the market.